-As required by law, a Hospital Acquired Infections Advisory Committee was created to oversee implementation of the "Hospital Infections Disclosure Act."
-The Committee determined that the first clinical procedure to be reported by hospitals would be central line associated blood stream infections (CLABSI) from one Intensive Care Unit (ICU) in each of Delaware's hospitals.
-The Committee also determined that the first report would include the percentage of hospital healthcare workers that were vaccinated against influenza during the 2008-2009 influenza season.
+As required by law, a Hospital Acquired Infections Advisory Committee (HAIAC) was created to oversee implementation of the "Hospital Infections Disclosure Act."
+The Committee determined that the first clinical device to be reported by hospitals would be central line associated blood stream infections (CLABSI) from one Intensive Care Unit (ICU) in each of Delaware's hospitals.